Vector Horndeski black holes in nonlinear electrodynamics: Singular electric BHs

 For $\beta<0$ and $m<0$, the metric function $h(r)$ at small distances is positive ($h(r) \simeq -2m/r$) and decreases as a function of $r$.
 There exist parameter ranges of $\beta$ and $q_E$ in which $h(r)$ decreases monotonically toward the asymptotic value of 1 without crossing 0.
 This case does not correspond to a BH, so we focus instead on the case where $h(r)$ crosses 0.
 Since $h(r)$ must increase again to approach the asymptotic value of 1, it should possess a minimum, leading to the presence of two horizons.
 In Fig.~\ref{fig2}, we show such an example of the BH solution, in which case there are two horizons at $r=2.23 \times 10^{-2}r_h$ and $r=r_h$.
 In this case, $R_{\beta}=1$ at $r_c = 1.18 \times 10^{-2} r_h$, so that $h(r) \simeq -2m/r + 1$ for $r < r_c$.
 When $h(r)$ crosses 1 at $r = 2.18 \times 10^{-2} r_h$, $R_{\beta}$ simultaneously vanishes.

 In the right panel of Fig.~\ref{fig2}, we can confirm the behavior $A_0'(r) \propto r$ in the region $r \lesssim r_c$.
 The quantity $|\Delta|$ attains a maximum near $r = r_c$, where the difference between $f'/f$ and $h'/h$ is largest.
 In the left panel of Fig.~\ref{fig2}, both $f$ and $h$ cross 0 twice and approach their asymptotic value of 1.
 The absolute value of $\beta$ is smaller than that in Fig.~\ref{fig1}, i.e., $\beta = -{\cal O}(10^{-7}) r_h^2$, allowing the existence of an inner horizon whose radius is much smaller than $r_h$.
-If $|\beta|$ is chosen to be large, the quantity $r^2 - 8 \beta (h-1)$ can cross 0 for $\beta < 0$, which leads to divergence in the right-hand sides of Eqs.~(\ref{hele2}) and (\ref{fhele2}).
+If $|\beta|$ is chosen to be large, the quantity $r^2 - 8\beta (h-1)$ can cross 0 for $\beta < 0$ in the region $h < 1$.
+This leads to divergences in the right-hand sides of Eqs.~(\ref{hele2}) and (\ref{fhele2}).
 The plot in Fig.~\ref{fig2} corresponds to the case where no such crossing occurs.
-Therefore, the magnitude of $\beta$ is constrained from above to ensure consistent background solutions (see also Fig.~2 in Ref.~\cite{Chen:2024hkm}).
+Therefore, the magnitude of negative $\beta$ is constrained from above to ensure consistent background solutions, which generally gives the bound $|\beta| \ll r_h^2$ (see also Fig.~2 in Ref.~\cite{Chen:2024hkm}).

 The parameter ranges for $\beta$ and $q_E$ that are compatible with linear stability in the region $r>r_h$ have been studied in Ref.~\cite{Chen:2024hkm}.
 In Sec.~\ref{elesstasec}, we address stability for $r<r_h$ to examine further constraints on the HVT coupling $\beta$.